Henricus & Beyond

 • Henrico became the location of the first chartered college in the English colonies.
 It was designed initially for Powhatan boys who were carefully chosen from their own communities and there attend school for trades, agriculture, and Christian education.

-• On March 22, 1622, after several year of Anglo-Powhatan peace, the new Powhatan leader, Opechancanough, initiated a coordinated series of attacks on most of the English settlements from near the Chesapeake Bay to the Falling Creek Iron Works.
+• On March 22, 1622, after several year of Anglo-Powhatan peace, the new Powhatan leader, Opechancanough, the brother of Wahunsenacawh , initiated a coordinated offensive on most of the English settlements from near the Chesapeake Bay to the Falling Creek Iron Works.

 • After the deaths of the 1622 attacks and slowly growing profits and criticisms regarding Virginia, James I revokes his charter to the Virginia Company, establishing Virginia as a royal colony.